 What are some highlights throughout your career?

 I would say the biggest highlights in my career so far have been just a few things.
-The first one was getting my Master’s degree from SCI-arc as it was probably the most important part of my design education and shaping of the way I think as a designer over all.
+The first one was getting my Master’s degree from SCI-arc as it was probably the most important part of my design education and shaping of the way I think like a designer overall.
 At SCI-arc I really learned to think in ways I would have never thought possible and it really opened me up to a whole new world of design.
 What I learned is priceless (even though I am still paying those student loans, haha!)

 The second most important highlight in my career was breaking into the entertainment industry as a Concept Artist.
 There were so many people who told me I wouldn’t make it along the way, so many people who told me I was making a mistake, doing it wrong, so many times I wanted to give up and wondered if I should just focus on my Architecture career.
 Making that career switch has shown me that nothing is impossible and that this is just the beginning.
 So many industries need good design so I don’t see the need to be restricted to just Entertainment or Architecture as a designer.
 I hope to one day provide design ideas for many industries.